braziyass/blog/README.md

 - **Comment on Blog Posts**: Users can comment on blog posts.
 - **View Blog Posts**: Users can view all blog posts along with likes and comments.
 - **View Profile**: Users can view their profile information.
+- **Profile Pictures**: Users can upload profile pictures to AWS S3.
 - **Email verification**: New accounts receive a verification email (Mailtrap used for testing).
 Users must verify their account before obtaining a JWT.
 - **Opaque public IDs for blogs**: All blog resource URLs use a non-sequential publicId (UUID) instead of database numeric IDs for security.
 - **API documentation**: Swagger UI available at `/swagger-ui.html` and `/swagger-ui/index.html`.